pogidude/email-reminder/readme.txt

 But, there is a way to work around this problem by leveraging real Linux cron instead.
 Find out how by [reading this tutorial](http://pogidude.com/2011/use-linux-cron-to-trigger-wordpress-cron-scheduler/)

+= I don't see the reminder on my inbox =

+Check in your spam folder.
+Sometimes, email messages are marked as spam by your email provider especially if this is the first time you've used the plugin.

 == Screenshots ==

 1. Screenshot of email reminder interface